-There are many activities going on this month to celebrate Black History Month ranging from classroom decorations to special morning announcements to Soul Feasts and assemblies.
+Division-wide, many events and activities were planned to celebrate Black History Month ranging from classroom decorations to special morning announcements to Soul Feasts and assemblies.

 Like several of our schools, Clark Elementary held its annual Soul Feast, which featured a full menu of fried chicken, collards, and more.
 This year the “Ladies of Soul” (all Clark staff members) gave a special performance.

-CHS is hosting its annual speaker series featuring a variety of guests like documentary photographer Ruddy Rowe.
-Additionally, CHS will host a film screening to tell the story of Drewary Brown to a new generation of Charlottesville residents, and CHS’s African-American history students visited Jefferson School for a special program with Monticello and other community partners.
+CHS hosted its annual speaker series featuring a variety of guests like documentary photographer Ruddy Rowe.
+Additionally, CHS hosted a film screening to tell the story of Drewary Brown to a new generation of Charlottesville residents, and CHS’s African-American history students visited Jefferson School for a special program with Monticello and other community partners.

 Meanwhile, we want to applaud the efforts of our teachers, librarians, and World History Coordinator Annie Evans for their year-round work to incorporate local and African-American history across the curriculum all year long.
 From preK-12th grade, our students encounter diverse voices, stories, and experiences in classroom materials, the arts, and student activities.